Softcatala/nmt-softcatala/TRAINING.md

 ## Neurals models are not reproducible

-Every time that you train a model will have a complete different network.
-When you evaluate its quality, overall may be better but may be specific translations that were done in previous models.
-This basically can introduce confusion to the users because new models can translate differently.
-The only thing that is sure is that the model is better globally or worse than previous.
+Every time that you train a model will have a complete different neural network.
+When you evaluate its quality, overall may be better but may be specific translations that were done better in previous models.
+This can introduce confusion to the users because new models will translate differently.
+The only thing that is sure is that the model is better globally or worse than previous models.

 ## Vocabulary size